Over 1000 families given 21 days to vacate Entebbe wetland or face eviction by NEMA - Nile Post

 The National Environment Management Authority (NEMA) has given a 21-day ultimatum to over 1000 families that encroached on Namiiro wetland in Lugonjo Nakiwogo village in Entebbe Municipality to leave the wetland or face eviction

-“You are, therefore, ordered to comply with the following environmental protection improvement orders; stop immediately any further soil/murrum dumping and any other form of degradation, vacate the wetland with immediate effect, demolish all the structures you have erected in the wetland, and restore them as near as possible to its original state,” Okurut wrote in the letter copied to the Inspector General of Police, the Permanent Secretary, Ministry of Water and Environment, Entebbe RDC , Entebbe mayor , town clerk and the commandant Environmental Police Protection Unit.
+“You are, therefore, ordered to comply with the following environmental protection improvement orders; stop immediately any further soil/murram dumping and any other form of degradation, vacate the wetland with immediate effect, demolish all the structures you have erected in the wetland, and restore them as near as possible to its original state,”

+Okurut wrote in the letter copied to the Inspector General of Police, the Permanent Secretary, Ministry of Water and Environment, Entebbe RDC, Entebbe mayor, town clerk, and the commandant Environmental Police Protection Unit.

 “You are given 21 days from the date of receipt of this restoration order within which to comply.
 Failure to comply with the above directives shall result in this authority or any other person authorised, taking all the necessary action against you including criminal prosecution to ensure that the above directives are complied with.”